 Smoked Sausages

-Nothing improves the flavor of a sausage in a such a rapid and inexpensive way as submitting it to a smoking process.
-In countries such as Poland and Germany smoked meats account for 60% of all ready to eat meat products.
-In the USA the variety of sausages carried in supermarkets pale in comparison with their European counterparts.
-Statistically, smoked sausages control a large share of the American market but most of the credit goes to emulsified and lightly smoked sausages such as hotdogs, frankfurters or bolognas.
-Today, the manufacture of smoked sausages conforms to different criteria and smoke is added purely for the love of the flavor.
-Many products are not smoked with hardwood at all but receive liquid smoke instead.
+Nothing improves the flavor of a sausage in such a rapid and inexpensive way as submitting it to a smoking process.
+In countries such as Poland and Germany smoked meats account for 60% of all ready-to-eat meat products.
+In the USA, the variety of sausages in supermarkets pale compared to their European counterparts.
+Statistically, smoked sausages control a large share of the American market, but most credit goes to emulsified and lightly smoked sausages such as hotdogs, frankfurters, or bolognas.
+Today, the manufacture of smoked sausages conforms to different criteria. and smoke is added purely for the love of the flavor.
+Many products are not smoked with hardwood but receive liquid smoke instead.
 This is accomplished by adding liquid smoke during mixing or showering sausages with a liquid smoke spray.
-As the synthetic casings can be ordered in mahogany color, to the untrained person such a liquid smoke enriched sausage can easily pass as the original.
+As the synthetic casings can be ordered in mahogany color, such a liquid smoke-enriched sausage can easily pass as the original to the untrained person.

-In the past sausages were smoked for different reasons.
+In the past, sausages were smoked for different reasons.
 Our ancestors did not care much about the flavor of the meat or the sausage.
 What they needed was a method that would preserve food for later use.
-They tried different ways to preserve meat and this eventually lead to methods like salt curing, drying, smoking and fermenting.
-It was discovered that salted meats could be air dried and would keep for a long time.
-Soon two different methods of drying developed.
-In Northern European countries, winters were cold and the only way meat could be dried at low temperatures was placing them close to the fire.
-Originally that took place in caves where fire was the center of all social activities, then separate enclosures (smokehouses) were built for drying and storing meats.
-As the temperature had to be higher than freezing temperatures outside, the fire was slowly burning on the ground providing suitable temperatures for drying.
-It is common knowledge that fire produces smoke and the meats and sausages were dried and smoked at the same time.
-They were just flavored with cold smoke for long time which not only further preserved the product but gave it a wonderful aroma.
-In addition it prevented molds from growing on the surface.
-Those advantages of applying smoke were not ignored by our ancestors and smoking became the art in itself.
-This does not deny the fact that the main method was drying and the benefits of smoke was just an added bonus.
+They tried different ways to preserve meat, eventually leading to methods like salt curing, drying, smoking, and fermenting.
+It was discovered that salted meats could be air-dried and would keep for a long time.
+Soon, two different methods of drying developed.
+In Northern European countries, winters were cold, meats could be dried at low temperatures, placing them close to the fire.
+Originally in caves where fire was the center of all social activities, separate enclosures (smokehouses) were built for drying and storing meats much later.
+As the temperature had to be higher than freezing temperatures outside, the fire was slowly burning on the ground, providing suitable temperatures for drying.
+It is common knowledge that fire produces smoke, so the meats were dried and smoked at the same time.
+They were just flavored with cold smoke, which further preserved the product and gave it a wonderful aroma.
+In addition, it prevented molds from growing on the surface.
+Our ancestors did not ignore the advantages of applying smoke, and smoking became an art.
+This does not deny the fact that the main method of preserving meat was drying, and the smoky flavor was just a bonus.

 This can be easily observed by studying drying methods in Southern Europe.
-The moderate climate was less humid, the slightly blowing winds were ever present and meats were easily dried in the open air for most of the year.
-There was hardly any need for burning fires and hams and sausages were produced by drying.
-Spanish chorizos or Italian salamis were made by drying and meat smoking never became so popular as in the North.
+The moderate climate was less humid, the slightly blowing winds were ever present, and meats were easily dried in the open air for most of the year.
+Burning fires were hardly needed, and hams and sausages were produced by drying.
+Spanish chorizos or Italian salamis were made by drying, and meat smoking never became so popular as in the North.

 For more information, see the smoked sausage type.